-One of the most important things to remember when disassembling the 1600GTO for transport is to disconnect the Dec.
+One of the most important things to remember when disassembling the 1100GTO for transport is to disconnect the Dec.
 Servo Cable before separating the two axes.
 We all need a reminder from time to time and so we have posted a decal on the Dec. axis reminding you not to forget to disconnect it.
-See Photo below.
+See photo at left.